What is a vaccine?

 It takes time for your immune system to respond to a vaccine, usually between 1 and 3 weeks.
 The time it takes will depend on the vaccine and your age and general health.
 This means that immunisation will not usually provide protection from infection straight away.

 How many doses of vaccine do I need to be protected?

 Most immunisations need to be given several times to build long-lasting protection.
 For example, a child who has had only 1 or 2 doses of the DTPa vaccine is only partly protected against diphtheria, tetanus and pertussis (whooping cough).
 Until they receive all the doses they need, they are still at risk of getting sick if they come into contact with these diseases.

 There are some newer vaccines, such as one type of meningococcal ACWY vaccine, that provide long-lasting immunity after only one dose.

 How long do immunisations last?

 The protective effect of immunisations is not always lifelong.
-Some, like tetanus vaccine, can last up to 30 years, after which time a booster dose may be given.
-Some immunisations, such as whooping cough vaccine, give protection for about 5 years after a full course.
+Some, like tetanus vaccine, can last up to 10 years (depending on your age), after which time you will need a booster dose to restore your immunity.

 Is everyone protected from disease by immunisation?

-Last reviewed: January 2016
+Last reviewed: September 2021